Welcome to the official website for the village of Oneida Castle, NY.

 A motion was made by Trustee Ackerman and seconded by Trustee Gwilt to accept this financial report.

-A motion was made by Mayor Deschamps and seconded by Trustee Gwilt to adjourn at 7:50pm.
-It was so moved.
-The next meeting will take place on June 3, 2024
+A motion was made by Trustee Gwilt and seconded by Trustee Ackerman to adjourn at 8:20.
+The next meeting will take place on October 7th, 2024.

 Respectfully submitted,